Diverticulitis Diet: When to Eat A High or Low Fiber Diet for Diverticular Disease

 • Whole wheat pasta

-If your diet is not currently high in fiber, you should add fiber gradually.
+If your diet is not high in fiber, gradually add fiber.
 This helps avoid bloating and abdominal discomfort.
 The target is to eat 25 to 35 grams of fiber and drink at least eight cups of fluid daily to help soften your stool.
 Exercise also promotes bowel movement and helps prevent constipation.

 Recommended Diet for Diverticulitis

 When diverticulitis develops, it is often painful and persistent.
-Symptoms may include nausea and vomiting; fever; abdominal tenderness; constipation; or less commonly, diarrhea.
+Symptoms may include nausea and vomiting, fever, abdominal tenderness, constipation, or, less commonly, diarrhea.
+To provide bland and easily digestible foods during diverticulitis flare-ups, the BRAT diet, which includes bananas, rice, applesauce, and toast, is often recommended.

 Mild cases of diverticulitis are usually treated with antibiotics and a low-fiber diet.
-Treatment may start with a period of rest where you eat nothing, move to clear liquids, and then start a low-fiber diet until your condition improves.
+Treatment may start with a period of rest during which you eat nothing, move to clear liquids, and then begin a low-fiber diet until your condition improves.
+Drinking plenty of liquids during recovery is essential for staying hydrated.

 Dietary changes can help the colon heal.
 Examples of items allowed on a clear liquid diet include: